 Applicants requesting tax credits must submit all documentation required in the application and will be subject to all feasibility reviews as required for an application for Low Income Housing Tax Credits from the State's volume cap.
-Applications for LIHTC outside of the State's volume cap will not be subject to the Criteria Scoring.

 D. Criteria Point System: